 If you are anything like me, you have probably been bashing yourself about what to write countless times.
 Whether you want to make a chart-topping blog post, or an e-book, or even a podcast, you have to have a good theme and a click-worthy headline.
-To help you fluently create and curate a list of content ideas SEMrush presents a new tool – Topic Research.
+To help you fluently create and curate a list of content ideas Semrush offers a solution — Topic Research.

-With the holidays on the way, it would be silly not to ride the seasonal hype train.
-So, for example, let’s look up the content ideas for “Christmas presents”.
-Hit Get content ideas, and after a few pondering moments the instrument will provide you with expandable cards containing the most relevant subtopics.
+So, for example, let’s use the content ideation tool to look up the content ideas for “healthiest dog food”.
+Hit Get content ideas, and after a few pondering moments the instrument will provide you with an analysis and expandable cards containing the most relevant subtopics.

 Before diving into the exploratory fascination, you can choose to prioritize the results by: